leblancfg/autocrop/README.md

 * Install the extra dev packages with `pip install -r requirements-test.txt`
 * Make a branch off of master, commit and test your changes to it.

-Pull requests are testing on continuous integration (CI) servers before they are green-lit for merging with the master branch.
+Pull requests are tested on continuous integration (CI) servers before they are green-lit to merge with the master branch.
 * Run the tests with `pytest`.
 * Always run `flake8 .` before submitting to check your coding style, as your CI will fail otherwise.
 * Submit a Pull Request to the master branch on GitHub.